 Get distribution maps of seabird

 With industrial activity in the Barents Sea increasing, the database is an important tool for management and research in both countries.
 It is the result of more than 20 years of collaboration between Norwegian and Russian academic institutions.
-Work started on the database in 1993 as part of Norwegian-Russian environmental collaboration in which the Norwegian Polar Institute in Tromsø had the lead role for the database, with the aid of seven Russian institutions.
+The cooperation started in 1993 as part of Norwegian-Russian environmental collaboration in which the Norwegian Polar Institute in Tromsø had the lead role for the database, with the aid of seven Russian institutions.

 A seabird colony database is an important tool for management and research.
 Electronic data are generally easily accessible, and in the case of any perturbation, e.g. an oil spill, access to the database will enable a quick identification of potential areas with high concentrations of vulnerable species of breeding birds.
 The seabird colony database will also be useful in a variety of other ways, since researchers and managers will be able to utilize the data to compare areas with regard to their biological diversity and bird density so as to identify areas that are important for rare and vulnerable species, estimate total numbers of individual species or analyze population trends and historical data.